The pediatric cardiology fellowship program complies with the institution and departmental policy regarding duty as listed below.

 - Fellows must be provided with 1 day in 7 free from all educational and clinical responsibilities, averaged over a 4-week period, inclusive of call.
 One day is defined as one continuous 24-hour period free from all clinical, educational, and administrative activities.
 At home call may not be assigned on these free days.

 - Adequate time for rest and personal activities must be provided.
 At-home call (pager call) is defined as call taken from outside the assigned institution.

-- Residents taking at-home call must be provided with 1 day in 7 completely free from all educational and clinical responsibilities, averaged over a 4-week period.
+- Fellows taking at-home call must be provided with 1 day in 7 completely free from all educational and clinical responsibilities, averaged over a 4-week period.

-- When residents are called into the hospital from home, the hours residents spend in-hospital are counted toward the 80-hour limit.
+- When fellows are called into the hospital from home, the hours fellows spend in-hospital are counted toward the 80-hour limit.

-- Residents are permitted to return to the hospital while on at-home call to care for new or established patients.
+- Fellows are permitted to return to the hospital while on at-home call to care for new or established patients.
 While travel time to and from the hospital and time spent in the hospital do count toward the 80-hour limit, these episodes do not initiate a new “off-duty” period.
-Program directors and faculty must carefully monitor residents taking home call to be certain that they are not excessively fatigued.
-Residents noted to be fatigued from home call activities must be relieved from duty as soon as possible.
+Program directors and faculty must carefully monitor fellows taking home call to be certain that they are not excessively fatigued.
+Fellows noted to be fatigued from home call activities must be relieved from duty as soon as possible.

 - Consistent with Institutional Policy, all outside activity (moonlighting) must comply with all of the duty hours restrictions noted above.

 - All policies must be in compliance with all Institutional and RRC specific policies for the specialty.

 - Programs must demonstrate valid and reliable methods to demonstrate compliance with the duty hour rules.
 New Innovations is strongly suggested as the method to monitor duty hours.